How to watch ESPN’s Megacast of CFP title game

 ESPN Goal Line: Command Center

-A split-screen with simultaneous multiple camera views, which could include the main ESPN camera angle, the SkyCam view and isolated camera feeds of both Clemson head coach Dabo Swinney and Alabama head coach Nick Saban.
-Enhanced statistics and real time drive charts supplement the game action.
+A split-screen with simultaneous multiple camera views, which could include the main ESPN camera angle, the SkyCam view and isolated camera feeds of both Georgia head coach Kirby Smart and Alabama head coach Nick Saban.
+Enhanced statistics and real-time drive charts supplement the game action.

 ESPN3: Various options

-ESPN’s streaming service will have the Sounds of the Game broadcast; two versions featuring the Alabama and Clemson radio calls dubbed over the traditional telecast; a Data Center telecast featuring on-screen graphic content ranging from analytics, real-time drive charts, win probability updates, curated social media reaction and more; and a continuous Sky-Cam telecast.
+ESPN’s streaming service will have the Sounds of the Game broadcast; two versions featuring the Alabama and Georgia radio calls dubbed over the traditional telecast; a Data Center telecast featuring on-screen graphic content ranging from analytics, real-time drive charts, win probability updates, curated social media reaction and more; the All-22 featuring a constistent view of every player on the field at the same time; and a continuous Sky-Cam and High Sky-Cam telecast, which is several feet above the traditional Sky-Cam, offering a slightly different view.

 ESPN Deportes: Spanish TV broadcast

-Eduardo Varel and Pablo Viruega will call the game for ESPN Deportes.
+Lalo Varela and Pablo Viruega will call the game for ESPN Deportes.

 ESPN Radio: Radio broadcast

-Sean McDonough, Todd Blackledge, Holly Rowe and Ian Fitzsimmons will call the game for ESPN Radio, with rules expert Bill LeMonnier also on hand.
+Sean McDonough, Todd Blackledge, Holly Rowe, and Ian Fitzsimmons will call the game for ESPN Radio, with rules expert Bill LeMonnier also on hand.

 ESPN Deportes Radio: Spanish radio broadcast

-Kenneth Garay and Sebastian M. Christensen will call the game for ESPN Deportes Radio.
+Kenneth Garay and Sebastian Martinez will call the game for ESPN Deportes Radio.